 I watched in slow-motion-like every time all the lovely hands returned to the bar.
-All those hardworking, hard loving, wonderful, wife hands, coming together into place to give thanks, to praise, to escape, to run away or whatever, at the end of a long day.
+All those hardworking, hard loving, wonderful, wife hands, coming together into place to give thanks, to praise, to escape, or whatever, at the end of a long day.

 There were definitely times over the years that I wanted out of the “club”.
 Who doesn’t want out on occasion?
 But for the most part, I was a happy member.
 Here’s the bigger picture: for more than half my life, I was a wife and that’s who I was.
 So not to be one all of a sudden, was bizarre.

 Funny thing is that in so many ways Mike prepared me well to be single.
-He taught me to always look on the bright side (I try).
-He taught me to laugh a lot and to laugh at myself, to not be too serious.
-He encouraged me to go after my dreams, to not be afraid to fall on my face … that it’s okay to make mistakes.
-When I worried, he would say, “Have you prayed?”, or he would remind me that our children were safe and well so nothing else really mattered.
+He taught me to always look on the bright side.
+He taught me to laugh a lot and to laugh at myself; and not to sweat the small stuff.
+He encouraged me to go after my dreams, and to not be afraid to fall on my face – that it’s okay to make mistakes.
+When I worried, he would say, “Have you prayed?” or “Let’s pray,” or he would remind me that our children were safe and well, so nothing else really mattered.
 He knew my strengths and helped me become stronger.
 He knew my weaknesses and was never critical.
-He knew my greatest “love” was Jesus and guided me back to Him when I went my own way.
-Mike gently led and directed me to be independent (but dependant on God) and strong – to be the very best “me” I could be.
+He knew my greatest Love was Jesus and guided me back to Him when I went my own way.
+Mike gently led and directed me to be independent (but dependant on God) and strong – to be the very best me I could be.
 He empowered me!

 This “new club” is not so bad.
 I’m feeling more and more comfortable here.
 That’s what I say as I move my wedding band to my right hand.